Multiple Shooting Approach for Finding Approximately Shortest Paths for Autonomous Robots in Unknown Environments in 2D: Finding the shortest path joining two points along a sequence of bundles of line segments

 \subsection{Pseudo-code of the proposed algorithm}

-If Collinear Condition (A1-A2) holds at all shooting points, Algorithm~\ref{alg:main} stops after a finite number of iteration steps, and thus the shortest path is obtained by Proposition~\ref{prop:collinear-condition}.
-Otherwise, Procedure {\sc Collinear\_Update}($\gamma^{current}, \gamma^{next}, flag$) performs updating shooting points to get a better path $\gamma^{next}$ due to Proposition~\ref{prop:update_path}.
+If Collinear Condition (A1-A2) holds at all shooting points, Algorithm~\ref{alg:main} stops after a finite number of iteration steps and the shortest path is obtained by Proposition~\ref{prop:collinear-condition}.
+Otherwise, Procedure {\sc Collinear\_Update}($\gamma^{current}, \gamma^{next}, flag$) performs updating shooting points to get a better path $\gamma^{next}$ by Proposition~\ref{prop:update_path}.